westonsandland/WhitepaperWriter/README.md

+To run WhitepaperWriter, you will need to set your AZURE_OPENAI_KEY environment variable, as well as install necessary packages using pip.

 Development Notes:

 - For my static approach, I figured that SEO optimization should happen before proofreading, but after peer reviewing.
 Depending on how important SEO is, it can be placed at a different step in the process.